 Warning: Major spoilers for Daria’s route contained below.

-Although it has been severely criticized in the past, though perhaps more due to others’ personal biases, I consider Daria’s route to be truly noteworthy for its many strong points.
-The reader is treated to a veritable buffet of achingly sweet moments of romance, excellent character depth and development, and a few endings which could only be considered utterly heartbreaking in their tragic circumstances.
-Even the arguably canon ending (the Pure Love Hard end) finishes on a distinctly bittersweet, but by no means unsatisfactory, note.
+Although it has been severely, and unfairly, criticized in the past, I consider Daria’s route to be truly noteworthy for its many strong points.
+The reader is treated to achingly sweet moments of romance, excellent character depth and development, and a few endings which could only be considered utterly heartbreaking in their tragic circumstances.
+Even the official ending (the Pure Love Hard end) finishes on a distinctly bittersweet, but by no means unsatisfactory, note.
 I dare even say that it’s perfect, or close to it.

-As much praise and love I have for Daria’s route, the first bad ending is admittedly an unpleasant shock, with poor writing and illogical characterization.
-Nazuna presumes Daria is only toying with her, and slips into denial about her feelings towards her.
-Heartbroken once more, she joins a new club with far more illicit activities than the Forbidden Date Club, heavily implied to be borderline prostitution, or at least providing a very unpleasant and degrading sort of service for male customers.
+In the first bad ending, Nazuna becomes convinced that Daria is only toying with her, unable to believe that the other girl could have any romantic feelings towards her.
+Heartbroken once more, she joins a new club with far more illicit activities than the Forbidden Date Club, implied to be providing a sexual sort of service for male customers.

-Fortunately, that aforementioned ending is the only example of a bizarre decline in quality, as the second bad ending is satisfactory in its own right.
+As dark as the first bad ending is, the second bad ending is bittersweet in its own right.
 Tragedy strikes when Nazuna is attacked by an unstable admirer of Daria’s, and she bids farewell in her lover’s arms.
 As clever foreshadowing for one of the Pure Love endings, it paints a startling picture that, if she were just slightly more unhinged, Daria would not hesitate to commit a horrific crime to protect the one she loves.

 It’s an ending which illustrates just how fragile Daria’s sanity is, and just how much she relies on Nazuna to keep her balanced.
 To cope with the loss, she reasons to herself that in death, she has become hers forever.
 Her insanity is a coping mechanism; she turns her destructive tendencies inwards.
 With her casual fans, they only desire her princely facade, while the entertainment world only further encourages this confusing suppression of her true personality, and she gives them what they want in exchange for recognition.
 Nazuna is the only one who prefers her just as she is, resulting in an unhealthy and pitiful dependency, and a desperate need to keep her by her side―even when deceased.

-In spite of focusing on forbidden love, it is these endings which are the most touching and heartfelt of them all.
-It’s sheer magic, romanticism at its best, although their love comes with many consequences.
+These endings are the most touching and heartfelt of them all, romanticism at its best, although Daria and Nazuna’s taboo love comes with many consequences.

 While they may sound like dubiously cheerful endings, with much misfortune in their lives before they reach a happy ending, they manage to find peace and contentment throughout it all.
 Rather than fraying with time or straining beneath the negative publicity, Daria and Nazuna’s romance perseveres without falling into the extremes of the Pure Love endings.

-But even so, there is an underlying tension which prevents their chemistry from coming across as unbelievable or escapist.
-Nazuna’s trust issues and Daria’s struggle with expressing herself honestly casts a darkness over their relationship, and heightens the risk of acknowledging their feelings to be beyond platonic.
+But even so, there is an underlying tension which prevents their chemistry from coming across as unbelievable.
+Nazuna’s trust issues and Daria’s struggle with expressing herself casts a darkness over their relationship, and heightens the risk of acknowledging their feelings to be beyond platonic.
 Of course, it also makes their hard-earned endings that much sweeter.

 Ironically, the Pure Love endings are the most twisted, with the worst consequences once their relationship begins to crumble.